davidhalter/jedi-vim/README.rst

 You might want to use `pathogen <https://github.com/tpope/vim-pathogen>`_ or `Vundle <https://github.com/gmarik/vundle>`_ to install jedi-vim.

 The first thing you need after that is an up-to-date version of Jedi.
-You can either install it via ``pip install jedi`` or with ``git submodule update --init`` in your jedi-vim repository.
+Install ``git submodule update --init --recursive`` in your jedi-vim repository.

 Example installation command using Pathogen: